 So as we make preparations to re-open our practices and return to providing routine treatments and important dental care, we ask ourselves: What are we, your dentists, to expect from our patient’s initial post-isolation dental visit?

-And while we ponder what we will find among those hard-to-reach molars, riiiiiight at the back, we also hope that you – our highly valued and loved patients – know that you can trust us, with your ‘secret bad dental habits’, to provide a safe and caring environment, and to support you to return to or achieve optimum oral health, no matter how far out of routine you may have fallen since we last saw you.
+And while we ponder what we will find among those hard-to-reach molars, riiiiiight at the back, we also hope that you – our highly valued and loved patients – know that you can trust us, with your ‘secret bad dental habits’, to provide a safe and caring environment, and to support you to return to or achieve optimum oral health, no matter how far out of the routine you may have fallen since we last saw you.

 What happened in self-isolation, stays in self-isolation.